 - 2. Prior to towing a vehicle, the towing company is required to take the photographs of the violation.
 The photographs must be made available for viewing between the hours of 8:00 a.m. through 11:00 p.m., Monday through Saturday, excluding holidays. - 3.
 The towing company is required to be open from 8:00 a.m. until 6:00 p.m. on all days they do trespass towing.
 If a tow company is closed, they must respond within an hour to the tow yard to allow a person to recover their vehicle. - 4.
-If you approach a tow operator at your you do have legal rights that the tow companies must comply with or face civil
+If you approach a tow operator at your the full tow fee.